dvermd/ockam/documentation/architecture/messaging/Reliability.md

 <img src="./images/retries.jpg" width="100%">

-To provide at-least once delivery between workers which don't have additional logic, at-least-once pipe can be used:
+To provide at-least-once delivery between workers which don't have additional logic, at-least-once pipe can be used:

 <img src="./images/resend_pipe.jpg" width="100%">

-## Improving uniqness rate
+## Improving uniqueness rate

 Uniqness rate of a delivery is what it is because we measure already received message and we can't un-receive it.

-For **pipe uniqness rates** we can use some techniques to make sure that pipe sender does not send the duplicates for messages already sent.
+For **pipe uniqueness rates** we can use some techniques to make sure that pipe sender does not send the duplicates for messages already sent.

 This is called **deduplication**, when we ignore some received messages based on some knowledge of which messages we already sent.